-Group Mini-Conferences (15%) On the last day of each unit, a student group will be responsible for presenting the findings of one of the optional readings from the unit (listed at the end of this syllabus) to the class for 10-15 minutes max.
+Group Mini-Conferences (10%) On the last day of each unit, a student group will be responsible for presenting the findings of one of the optional readings from the unit (listed at the end of this syllabus) to the class for 10-15 minutes max.
 Students can select any of the optional readings listed in bold at the end of the syllabus for each respective unit.
 Alternatively, students are welcome to present on an alternative reading/study, provided that I approve it in advance.
 Your goal in this mini-conference is to present the main points of one of the optional readings to the class (which your classmates will not have read).
 As part of these mini conferences, groups should focus on: 1) communicating the main points of the reading to the audience (what is the author asking/arguing?
 Why is this important?); 2) reflecting on how this article builds on/complicates/challenges what we have learned so far in this unit (and perhaps other units); 3) discuss the strengths and limitations of the use of the statistical method; and 4) the implications for future research.
 When presenting, keep in mind that you are effectively teaching new material to your fellow classmates, who will not have read the piece you selected for the day.
-Students are welcome to do this as part of the synchronous class discussion on the last day of the unit, or submit an asynchronous recording to Prof Houle (which will then be uploaded to Canvas for students to view).

 Group Homework Assignments (20%): There will be five homework assignments that cover Units 1-5 of the term.
-To get full credit for the homework assignment, you must complete three out of the five homework assignments.
-Each group will be responsible for turning in a single homework assignment.
+You must complete four of these assignments (there are two homework assignments for Unit 3-only one can be submitted for credit, and you must choose one to submit).
+Each group will be responsible for turning in a single copy of the homework assignment.
 Group members are welcome to either a) complete assignments individually, and then meet to resolve any differences and submit a final draft or b) work together to complete an assignment in real time.
 Assignments will typically be due following the last class of each unit (with one exception).
 All completed assignments must include three elements: 1) a document that includes all written interpretation, fully-formatted tables, and figures; 2) an annotated DO file that shows you have estimated models and manipulated data correctly; 3) a log file that records the output from all analysis steps.
 Assignments will be posted on Canvas by Monday of the week before they are due (at the latest).
 Please feel free to troubleshoot the assignment with your classmates on Slack.
 I will not assign homework assignments for Units 6-8, so that you can focus your time and energy on the final project.